 You don’t have to be in the woods or mountains to find sufficient vines and pliable branches to make a small basket or a plant pot.
 There’s usually a great supply of basket making materials in your own backyard.

 I’m writing this in the fall, which is a customary time of year to cut back some of the vines, bushes and trees in your landscape in order to prepare them for the coming winter months.
 Where I live, winter means snow and snow means, you definitely want to clean up wayward branches and limbs so that snow load doesn’t cause them to snap, doing damage to your plants.

 You can certainly chip or shred these materials, and add them to your compost pile for the winter.
 Or you could simply add the leaves to the compost and keep the semi-woody material for basket weaving!

-Some natural materials to use for basket weaving that have worked well for us are:
+Some natural materials to use for basket weaving:

 - Grapevines – the best, in my opinion, because they’re strong, pliable and gorgeous.